haka-security/haka/doc/user/tutorial/filter.rst

 Filtering with NFQueue
 ^^^^^^^^^^^^^^^^^^^^^^

 All the examples so far have used ``hakapcap`` to test some recorded packets.

 Haka can also use nfqueue to capture packets from a live interface.
 The following examples will illustrate how to do that.

-When configured to use nfqueue, Haka will hook itself up to the `raw` nfqueue table in order to inspect, modify, create and delete packets in real time.
+When configured to use nfqueue, Haka will attach itself up to the `raw` nfqueue table in order to inspect, modify, create and delete packets in real time.

 The rest of this tutorial assumes that the Haka package is installed on a host which has a network interface named eth0.

 The configuration file for the daemon is given below: